 Luckily, Kraemer’s first time in stirrups went smoothly.
 After asking around and reading reviews, Kraemer picked an ob-gyn practice with a midwife.
-When the nurse learned about Kraemer’s sexual abuse during the appointment, she told Kraemer she could choose not to go through with the pelvic exam if it would be too overwhelming.
+During her appointment, Kraemer let the nurse know about her sexual abuse.
+The nurse told her she could choose not to go through with the pelvic exam if it would be too overwhelming.
 Kraemer went ahead, and found that her midwife was just as considerate.

 “She first examined my top half and then my bottom half so I didn’t have to be totally naked or exposed,” Kraemer says.
 “She explained everything before she did it, and she told me that she could stop anytime if I wanted her to.
 Then at the next appointment, she recommended against an IUD because she thought the insertion would be traumatizing for me.”